xchem/fragalysis-backend/README.md

 The backend API, for example, should be available on port 8080 of your host at `http://localhost:8080/api/`.

+You can visit the `/accounts/login` endpoint to login (assuming you have setup the appropriate environment variables for the container).
+This generates errors relating to the fact that the FE/Webpack can’t be found.
+This looks alarming but you are logged in.

 >   The backend no longer writes `.pyc` files (the `Dockerfile` sets the environment
     variable `PYTHONDONTWRITEBYTECODE`).
 This, and the fact the backend code is mapped into the container, allows you to make "live" changes to the code